Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 Administrative assistants work in office environments in a wide variety of industries.
 Many are employed by legal and medical offices, government agencies, schools, hospitals, and private enterprises.

-The offices administrative assistants work in are usually quiet, low-stress environments.
+The offices that admins work are usually quiet, low-stress environments.
 However, these workplaces may become more stressful at times, such as close to deadlines or during tax time.

-Unlike many modern business roles, it's rare for administrative assistants to telecommute.
+Unlike man business roles, it's rare for administrative assistants to telecommute.
 That's because their role requires them to communicate in person with a variety of staff members, company clients, and other visitors to the business.

 Administrative assistants are usually expected to work full-time hours, typically between 35 to 40 hours during weekdays.
 Depending on the type of company and their requirements, overtime may sometimes be required for these employees.
 Some businesses also employ part-time administrative assistants or offer flexible hours.
 These options are often extended to parents who may have to juggle their work with childcare duties.